Peribáñez y el Comendador de Ocaña: Act 2

 Peribáñez and the other members of the Brotherhood of Saint Roch, the patron saint of Ocaña, meet to discuss the state of disrepair that the icon of the saint has fallen into.
 It is decided that Peribáñez should return to Toledo to commission an artist to repair it.
 The Comendador conspires with his assistants, Luján and Leonardo, to find ways to seduce Casilda.
 Luján tells the Comendador that the tapestries he gave the couple are hanging in their bedroom, which the Comendador takes as a sign of encouragement.
 Luján decides to try and seduce Casilda's unwed cousin Inés to get closer to Casilda.
 While Peribáñez is in Toledo, various harvesters who work for him stay at his house.
 Luján pretends to be one, and lets the Comendador into the house.
 The Comendador attempts to seduce Casilda, but she loves and is loyal to Peribáñez and rejects him.

-Meanwhile, Peribáñez visits the same artist who the Comendador ordered the portrait from and commissions him to repair the icon of Saint Roch.
+Meanwhile, Peribáñez visits the same artist who the Comendador had ordered the portrait from and commissions him to repair the icon of Saint Roch.
 The painter shows him the portrait he is working on, and Peribáñez recognizes his wife.
 The painter assures him that the woman in the picture had no idea about the portrait, and tells him who commissioned the work.
 Peribáñez is overcome with jealousy.
-When he returns to Ocaña he learns about what happened at his house while he was gone from some of the harvesters, and is glad to hear of Casilda's innocence.
+When he returns to Ocaña he learns from some of the harvesters about what happened at his house while he was gone, and is glad to hear of Casilda's innocence.
 When he returns to his house he makes up a story about falling from his horse but being protected by Saint Roch.
 He claims that he wishes to give the tapestries as an offering of thanks, so that he can remove them from the bedroom, as they now remind him of the man who is lusting after his wife.
-Luján arrives and tells him that he has been summoned by the Comendador.
+Luján arrives and tells Peribáñez that he has been summoned by the Comendador.